What better way to spend a Canadian winter than in sunny Florida? Or southern California

 ● Yugoslavia

-In general, if your car was made in the U.S., Canada, Great Britain, or Australia, it’s unlikely to breech this rule.
+If it was made in the U.S., Canada, Great Britain, or Australia, it’s unlikely to breach this rule.

-But, if your car was made in one of the prohibited countries, you should petition the Office of Foreign Assets Control to determine if it is importable.
+But, if it was made in one of the prohibited countries, you should petition the Office of Foreign Assets Control to determine if it is importable.

 Cars imported to the U.S. from Canada must meet the standards of three different federal agencies: the Department of Transportation, the Environmental Protection Agency, and Customs and Border Protection.

-An experienced shipping company will help you navigate the dozens of regulations that you must adhere to.
-A good shipping company will help you determine whether your car meets U.S. emissions standards.
-They will also advise you on the most efficient method of transport.
-As well, they will help you determine what documents you will need to bring a car to the U.S.
+An experienced agency will help you navigate the dozens of regulations that you must adhere to.
+A good company will help you determine whether you meet U.S. emissions standards.
+They will also advise you on the most efficient method.
+They will also help you determine what documents you will need to bring.

-Cost is an important consideration for shipping your car to the United States.
+Cost is an essential consideration when moving to the United States.

-How much you pay will depend on a number of factors, especially the distance that the car has to travel and the time of year.
+How much you pay will depend on several factors, especially the distance that it has to travel and the time of year.

-Other factors that affect cost are the size of the car and the mode of transport.
-Prices can and will vary, but to give you a rough guideline, one carrier offers transport from Montreal, Quebec to Los Angeles, California for as little as $350.
+Other factors that affect cost are the size and the mode.
+Prices can and will vary, but to give you a rough guideline, one carrier offers transport from Montreal, Quebec, to Los Angeles, California, for as little as $350.

-One consumer reports, however, that shipping his car from Toronto, Ontario to Tampa, Florida cost $1275.
+One consumer reports, however, that moving costs $1275.

-In deciding how you want to ship your car, you will need to balance your need to keep your car safe and sound against the need to save money.
-As a general rule, if your car is just a way of getting from point A to point B, you can save a lot more money than if you regard your car as your baby.
+In deciding how you want to haul, you must balance your need to keep it safe and sound against the need to save money.
+Generally, if it is just a way of getting from point A to point B, you can save much more money than if you regard your auto as your baby.

 Reduce costs by traveling mid-winter

 Many U.S. cities have peak tourist seasons.
-If you are travelling specifically to enjoy an annual festival or leaf season, you have limited choice about your travel time.
+If you are traveling specifically to enjoy an annual festival or leaf season, you have limited choices about your travel time.

 But if you are traveling to escape the cold and ice of a Canadian winter, you may be in luck!
-January and February are off seasons in many wonderful U.S. cities.
-For example, Orlando, Florida (home to Disney) is overrun during the summer because of school schedules.
+January and February are off-seasons in many incredible U.S. cities.
+For example, school schedules overrun Orlando, Florida (home to Disney) during the summer.

 But if you want to save money, go to Orlando in January or February.
 The rides and programs are just as fabulous.
-But you can enjoy off season rates for lodging, food, and even shipping your vehicle!
+But you can enjoy off-season lodging, food, and hauling rates!

-If you are shipping your car by sea, you can make use of the roll on, roll off manner of shipping.
-Using the roll on, roll off method, you or your transportation company drives the car to Halifax, Montreal, Toronto, or Vancouver.
+Moving by sea, you can use the roll-on, roll-off manner.
+Using the roll-on, roll-off method, you or your company drives to Halifax, Montreal, Toronto, or Vancouver.

-From that port, your car rolls on to a ship, then rolls off at a major port in the United States.
-United States roll off points include New York City; Baltimore, Maryland; Charleston, South Carolina; Jacksonville, Florida; Norfolk, Virginia; Galveston, Texas; and Tacoma, Washington.
+From that port, it rolls onto a ship and then off at a significant port in the United States.
+United States roll-off points include New York City; Baltimore, Maryland; Charleston, South Carolina; Jacksonville, Florida; Norfolk, Virginia; Galveston, Texas; and Tacoma, Washington.

-The roll on/roll off method works best for people who live on or near a port town and are transporting their cars to or near another port town.
+The roll-on/roll-off method works best for people who live on or near a port town and are hauling to or near another port town.

-Since the vast majority of Canadians live in the southern parts, it may make sense to drive your car across the border yourself and then hire a shipping company to take it the rest of the way.
+Since most Canadians live in the southern parts, it may make sense to drive across the border and hire a company to take it the rest of the way.

 If, for instance, you live in Toronto, you are only a few miles from Detroit.
-Drive to the U.S., then have your car shipped to Miami.
+Drive to the U.S., then have it hauled to Miami.

 If you live in Vancouver, you are only a few miles from Seattle.
-Drive there, then ship your car to San Jose.
+Drive there, then move to San Jose.

 The most wonderful irony of United States emissions standards is that the oldest, worst gas guzzlers are exempt.
-This means that, if you drive a vintage car, a classic car, or just a very, very old car, you can bring it to the US on a permanent basis without having to modify it.
+If you drive a vintage, classic, or just an ancient car, this means you can bring it to the US permanently without modifying it.

 Emissions standards for permanently imported cars are stringent.
-And it can cost a fortune to bring a non-conforming car up to standards.
-So, if you are bringing a car to the U.S. for permanent use, it’s better to bring a very new car or a very old car.
+And it can cost a fortune to bring a non-conforming auto up to standards.
+So, if you are getting it for permanent use, it’s better to bring a very new or an ancient car.

-Gasoline-powered cars built in or before 1967 are exempt from meeting EPA guidelines.
-And diesel-powered cars can have birthdays as late as 1974 and be exempt.
-Some motorcycles built in or before 1977 are exempt.
+Gasoline-powered autos built in or before 1967 are exempt from meeting EPA guidelines.
+Diesel-powered motorcars can have birthdays as late as 1974 and be exempt.
+Some motorcycles constructed in or before 1977 are exempt.

-If you are permanently moving a car to the U.S., scan your local newspaper classifieds to see if anyone is selling an old, reliable vehicle.
+If you are permanently moving it, scan your local newspaper classifieds to see if anyone is selling an old, reliable vehicle.

-In the event you want to ship heavier cargo than a car, truck, SUV, or van, you will need to determine whether your combined shipment is “high-value” or “low-value.”
+If you want to haul heavier cargo than a car, truck, SUV, or van, you must determine whether your combined shipment is “high-value” or “low-value.”

 Any shipment valued at US $2000 or greater is considered “high-value.”

-You will need a number of documents for transporting high-value cargo.
+You will need many documents to haul high-value cargo.
 These include:

 ● A NAFTA (North American Free Trade Agreement) certificate of origin.

-● A commercial invoice which shows how much you paid for the item or items in your shipment.
+● A commercial invoice that shows how much you paid for the item or items in your shipment.

 ● An HS (Harmonized System Tariff Classification) code.
-This is a numeric code that refers to the type of material(s) you are importing.
+This numeric code refers to the type of material(s) you are importing.

 Don’t hand over originals.
 Instead, make photocopies and give them to your freight carrier.

 Getting a single car across the United States can be a complicated affair.
-It’s impossible to over-emphasize the importance of hiring a highly-experienced shipping company.
+It’s impossible to over-emphasize the importance of hiring a highly experienced firm.

-Your shipping company will help you decide how and when to ship your car or cargo, help you navigate the reams of paperwork, and get your car safely to your desired destination.
+Your company will help you decide how and when to move, help you navigate the reams of paperwork, and get it safely to your desired destination.

-Choosing the lowest cost company may not be the way to go.
-Instead, look for a shipping business with good reviews and years of experience.
-Ask lots of questions, and don’t hesitate to get two or more quotes.
+Choosing the lowest-cost agency may not be the way to go.
+Instead, look for a business with good reviews and years of experience.
+Ask many questions, and don’t hesitate to get two or more quotes.

-The joys of exploring the United States in a car will be well worth it!
+The joys of exploring the United States in an auto will be well worth it!